sirkhancision/Small-utilities/README.md

 > `linux-ver.sh`: Bash script to notify you when a new Linux release gets uploaded to Github.

 > `update-citra-nightly.sh`: Bash script to download the newest Citra Nightly linux release on Github.

+> `kegel_routine.sh`: Bash script with multiple cronometers for a Kegel exercises routine.